This is one of the five CRNA schools in Illinois.

 Minimum GRE scores:

 Acceptable TOEFL scores for applicants whose primary language is not English.
-(Though not specified by RFU, acceptable TOELF scores tend to be better than 550).
+(Though not specified by RFUMS, acceptable TOELF scores tend to be better than 550).

 TOEFL may be waived at the University’s discretion for the following: